Shridatha08/Non-invasive-Smart-Energy-Monitoring/README.md

   <https://www.kaggle.com/uciml/electric-power-consumption-data-set> -->
 * Exploratory Data Analysis and pre-processing to prepare dataset for input to the forecasting model.\
       i.
 From the dataset Total consumption is computed and the values were converted from Wh to KWh.\
       ii.
-The original dataset's frequency of *10min* was converted to *daily* frequency to reduce the irregularity.
+The original dataset's frequency of *30 sec* was converted to *daily* frequency to reduce the irregularity.
 * Dividing the dataset into test (20%) and train (80%).
 * LSTM architecture implementation
 * Hyper parameter tuning to improvise the LSTM.